Govrn-HQ/govrn-monorepo/apps/protocol-api/README.md

 ## `.env`

 - `PROTOCOL_COOKIE_SECRET`: [secret](https://github.com/expressjs/cookie-session#secret) A string which will be used as single key.
 You can use any string, ex: `PROTOCOL_COOKIE_SECRET="truculent Falafel"`
+- `CORS_ORIGIN`: A comma separated list of allowed origins.
+Locally it would be `localhost:3000`.
 - `KEVIN_MALONE_TOKEN`